c0ffee0wl/BloodHoundAnalyzer/README.md

 Before using BloodHoundAnalyzer, ensure you have the following tools installed:

 - python3
-- docker and docker-compose (for BloodHoundCE version)
+- docker-ce (for BloodHoundCE version), see [Docker CE Documentation](https://docs.docker.com/engine/install/)
 - neo4j (for old BloodHound version)

 Run the `install.sh` script to install the following tools: